3: VOYAGES WITHOUT LIFEBOATS

 ‘I’d say you were nuts,’ came the unequivocal reply.

 ‘Oh how I wish for the sake of humanity I were,’ Kai said looking up towards the Gods which Glen hoped caught his attention more than the large cracks in the artex ceiling.
-‘How I forlornly wish the means to travel into the past hadn’t been discovered then given exclusively to rich buffoons to potentially cock it up.’
+‘How I forlornly wish in the future the means to travel into the past won’t be discovered then given exclusively to rich buffoons to cock it up.’

 ‘Why do they cock it up?’

 ‘Because they can.
 Why did man land on the Moon, for Christ’s sake.
-Because it’s there!’
+Because it’s there!
+Likewise, if someone can cock up history, they will.’

 ‘But surely if such a thing is invented there’d be safeguards?’

-It wasn’t lost upon the bewildered Glen Mower that Kai Diamonde had come without warning upon him like the infamous iceberg that sunk the Titanic and now seemed set upon throwing him into the deep without anything to cling to.’
+It wasn’t lost upon the bewildered Glen Mower that Kai Diamonde had come without warning upon him like the infamous, foreboding iceberg that sunk the Titanic and now seemed set upon plunging him into the deep without a raft to cling to.’

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.